Hasselblad X1D vs Panasonic S1

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the S1 offers a substantially higher resolution than the one in the X1D (5760k vs 2360k dots).
 The following table reports on some other key feature differences and similarities of the Hasselblad X1D, the Panasonic S1, and comparable cameras.

 One feature that differentiates the S1 and the X1D is in-body image stabilization (IBIS).
-The S1 reduces the risk of handshake-induced blur with all attached lenses, while the X1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The S1 reduces the risk of handshake-induced blur with all attached lenses, while the X1D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The X1D writes its imaging data to SDXC cards, while the S1 uses SDHC or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
-The S1 supports UHS-II cards (on both slots), while the X1D can use UHS-I cards.
+The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the X1D can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Hasselblad X1D-50c and Panasonic Lumix DC-S1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.